QuantEcon/lecture-source-jl/rst_files/more_julia/testing.rst

 We can also run other operations, like ``] up``, ``] precompile``, etc.

-Package operations are listed in detail in the :doc:`tools and editors <tools_editors>` lecture
+Package operations are listed in detail in the :doc:`tools and editors <../more_julia/tools_editors>` lecture

 Recall that, to quit the active environment and return to the base ``(v1.0)``, simply run